uclchem/UCLCHEM/README.md

 **************************************************************
 To Do / General Inprovements
 **************************************************************
-Create a keyword based python wrap in a similar to readparameters.f90 so that is more or less general purpose and usable by all.
+- Create a keyword based python wrap in a similar to readparameters.f90 so that is more or less general purpose and usable by all.
+- Trial 3 phase chemistry (gas, grain surface, bulk ice)